 Fortunately, Grammarly tool offers a variety of suggestions to help you write concisely and find the exact word you need in every situation, and for any audience.
 They include correctness, clarity, engagement, delivery, and the style guide.

-Now that you know how to increase readability score in some content, it might be evident that making your content readable is essential, but many content writers make the mistake of not considering how easy (or hard) it is for visitors to make sense of their text.
+Now that you know how to increase readability score in your content, it might be evident that making your content readable is essential, but many content writers make the mistake of not considering how easy (or hard) it is for visitors to make sense of their text.
 If you don’t optimize your content to be highly readable, you may find that readers will bounce off your site faster and return less frequently.

 There is more to readability than just sentence and word length.
 In some cases, you will get a high readability score even if your content makes no logical sense.
 The same sentence has an identical readability score no matter what order the words are written.